Until cut-off time for next print run

 IMPORTANT: To offer our services at discounted rates we have procedures in place to ensure accurate colour reproduction, quality, speedy turnover and delivery - this is to eliminate wasted time for both you and us going back and forward.
 For this reason any job which doesn't follow these procedures may incur additional fees as you can understand.

-If you have images or a background colour that bleeds off the end of the card edges it is VERY IMPORTANT that you make your artwork go beyond the finished trimmed size so when we cut your cards it doesn't leave any white spaces.
+If you have images or a background colour that extends or bleeds off the cut/trimmed end of the card edges it is VERY IMPORTANT that you make your artwork go beyond the finished trimmed size so when we cut your cards it doesn't leave any white spaces.
 For example, if the finished card size is 90mm x 54mm.
 Your artwork should include an extra 3mm on all around edges- so your artwork will be 96mm x 60mm.

 WHAT IS PRINT SAFE AREA?